 - Click the phone number for the account to make an outbound call.
 The CCP is the same one you used in the Amazon Connect configuration, providing you with a simple and consistent interface.

 - Answer the phone call and make sure it’s connected.

 Once you complete the call, the Amazon Connect CCP goes to AfterCallWork status, where you can perform follow-up activities, such as logging the call and follow-up tasks.
 Click Clear contact after completing any activities to mark your status as Available, ready to take more calls.

 The most important aspect of any contact center is call handling, and Amazon Connect is very efficient at handling calls.
 If an available agent receives a call, the Amazon Connect CCP appears and opens any records that match the caller ID.

 Let’s test receiving an incoming call.

-1. In the CCP, click Set to Available.
+- In the CCP, make sure your status is set to Available.

-3. Back in the console, click the green button to accept the call.
+- Back in the console, click the Check Mark button to accept the call.

 Congratulations!
 You set up a call center with Amazon Connect and Salesforce Service Cloud.
 During this project, you learned:

 - How to set up and configure Amazon Connect.